inhumantsar/ansible-docker-swarm-role/README.md

 # Port docker swarm will communicate on
 docker_swarm_port: 2377

-# Network interface to use
+# Network interface to use.
+Unset by default, required for managers.
 docker_swarm_network_interface: "eth0"
 ```